-In the context of wine, color plays an important role in different areas.
-This starts with the vineyard soil on which the grapes grow, continues with the color of the grapes, which have a direct influence on the wine color and also has one wine review big meaning.
+In winegrowing, color plays an important role in different areas.
+That starts with the Weingartenboden with an impact on the growth of the vines, continues with the color of the foliage and the color of the grapes with a direct influence on the color of the wine wine review is of great importance.

-The different color standard wine types are White wine.
-Rose or red wine as well as recently Orange wine, The color intensity or the color shading can be quite different, therefore, the wine type determination alone with the color is not always clearly possible.
-Because between a bright red wine and a dark rosé wine there is little difference in color.
-The nature of winemaking For each type of wine is very different.
+The standard wine types are different in color White wine.
+Rose or red wine as well as recently Orange Wine, The color intensity or the color shading can be quite different, so it is not always possible to determine the type of wine with the color alone.
+Because there is little difference in color between a light red wine and a dark rosé wine.
+The kind of winemaking in any case, it is very different for the individual wine types.
 The wine color is different in the grapes contained dyes from the large groups of carotenoids and the flavonoids certainly.
-The red or blue dyes belonging to the flavonoids anthocyanins are mainly contained in the grape skins.
-They are common in red wine maceration detached or extracted and give the red wine first the color.
+The red or blue dyes of the flavonoids anthocyanins are mainly contained in the berry shells.
+You will find the usual for red wine maceration detached or extracted and give the red wine the color.

-At a wine review the color of the wine is not weighted too high because there are more important quality criteria.
-But it must be very clean and the wine free from residues and opacities his.
-Color depth plays a role especially in red wines (the darker, the more "beautiful").
-In the bottle aging The color may be related to the color polymerization (Caking and precipitation of dyes) change greatly.
+At a wine review the color of the wine is not weighted too much because there are more important quality criteria.
+However, it must be pure and the wine must be free of residues and opacities his.
+The depth of color plays a role, especially for red wines (the darker, the "more beautiful").
+In the bottle aging the color may be related to the polymerization (Caking and precipitation of dyes) change significantly.
 As a rule, red wines become lighter over the years and then darker again, the white wines continuously darker.
-However, this is also of different criteria such as grape variety, vegetation course (see below), type of winemaking or the expansion, the shutter and storage dependent.
+However, this is also based on various criteria such as the grape variety, the course of vegetation (see below), the type of winemaking or the expansion, the shutter and storage dependent.

-Color names for red wines are blue red, claret (burgundy), blackberry red, fire red, garnet, cardinal red, carmine (carmine), cherry red, copper red, mahogany (reddish brown), ocher, opaque (opaque), orange, purple, robe. rose, ruby red, scarlet, black, tawny (tan), purple, brick-red and vermilion, for white wines amber, pale yellow, brown, yellowish brown, yellowish green, golden, golden yellow, greenish, straw yellow, white and lemon yellow.
+Color names for red wines are blue-red, claret (wine red), blackberry red, fire red, garnet cardinal red carmine (crimson), cherry red, copper red, mahogany (red brown), ocher, opaque (opaque), orange purple robe. rose, ruby red, scarlet red, black, tawny (tan), violet, brick-red and vermilion, for white wines amber, pale yellow, brown, yellow brown, yellow green, golden, golden yellow, greenish, straw yellow, white and lemon yellow.

-Some wine faults express themselves by an unusual color or opacities, Often there oxidative Responsible processes.
+Some wine faults express themselves by an unusual color or opacities, Often there are oxidative Processes responsible.
 See under Brown break. protein haze. yeast turbidity.
 Hochfärbigkeit. madeirisiert.
 Lactic acid sting. oxidation and Black break (White break).

-Grape varieties: Ursula Bruehl, Doris Schneider, Julius Kühn Institute (JKI)
+Grape varieties: Ursula Brühl, Doris Schneider, Julius Kühn-Institut (JKI)